Daniel15/Website/README.md

 Blog
 ====
 The blog is a very simple blog.
 It doesn't really have many fancy features.
-Things that this blog supported are:
+Things that blog supported are:

  - Browsing monthly archives